archesproject/arches/docker/Readme.md

 *Note 2: with the tool `docker-compose` you can easilly orchestrate all required apps (in this case Arches, Postgres and Elasticsearch) on one server.
 This is mostly useful for development environments, as well as production setups with only one host server.
 The `docker-compose` program must be run from the root of your project folder.*

 ### Arches Core Development
-To develop on Arches Core, it is advisable to mount your source code into the container for instant code editing without rebuilding your Docker image.
+To develop on Arches Core, ensure you are not already running PostgreSQL and it is advisable to mount your source code into the container for instant code editing without rebuilding your Docker image.

 1. In your Arches Root Directory, create a copy of [docker-compose.yml](../docker-compose.yml) called `docker-compose-local.yml`.

+2. Set your Project Variables of `ARCHES_PROJECT`, `PGDBNAME`, and `ELASTICSEARCH_PREFIX` to be the same Project Name.

-2. Add these lines to `docker-compose-local.yml` under the `arches` container under `volumes`:
+3. Add these lines to `docker-compose-local.yml` under the `arches` container under `volumes`:
 ```
 	- ./:/web_root/arches/
 	- ./docker/settings_local.py:/web_root/arches/arches/settings_local.py
 	- ../<insert_project_name>:/web_root/<insert_project_name>
 ```
-3. Build your Docker containers using:
+4. Build your Docker containers using:
 	`docker-compose -f .\docker-compose-local.yml build`

+5. Ensure any other instances of PostgreSQL, ElasticSearch and Arches are turned off, to ensure your ports do not clash.

-4. Run your Docker containers using:
+5. Run your Docker containers using:
 	`docker-compose -f .\docker-compose-local.yml up`

 This will mount the root Arches folder into your container.
 This allows you to edit code on your development machine, which is directly linked to the code in your Docker container.